tropotek/bsConfirm/readme.md

 ```

 _Note: Bootstrap does not define dialog header colors by default,
-see the example pages styles for how to implement the color classes._
+see the example pages for how to implement the color classes._

 __Dialog Button text__